Our Fragile Optimism

 We hope this horrible month is a finite moment, that we’re hitting our absolute bottom—the nadir of two simultaneous disasters, a deadly pandemic and equally deadly cultural divisions.
 And after this we rebuild.
 But we worry this will be a long battle, with continued attacks and internecine animus.

-“It is natural to wonder if America’s future is one of fear,” President George W. Bush told Congress in 2001.
+“It is natural to wonder if America’s future is one of fear,” President George W. Bush said in a speech to Congress on September 20, 2001.
 “Some speak of an age of terror.
 I know there are struggles ahead and dangers to face.
 But this country will define our times, not be defined by them.”

 So how do we define these times?
-Dare we get attached to the idea that ramped-up COVID vaccine distribution and economic aid will bring relief before the end of the year, and that we will coalesce against hate, slowly but steadily?
-I guess we will have to believe it possible for the next generation, and for our own sanity.
+Dare we get attached to the idea that ramped-up COVID vaccine distribution and economic aid will bring relief before the end of the year, and that we will steadily coalesce against hate?
+I guess we will have to believe it is possible for the sake of the next generation, and for our own sanity.
 As philosopher and psychologist William James put it: “The greatest weapon against stress is our ability to choose one thought over another.”

 My kids are big now.
 Grown, but not yet in charge of the world they live in.
 So we’ll define these times together.
 But I can’t help thinking that these children of 9/11 are coming of age just as it feels like we’re coming apart.
 I look at my 19-year-old, and in her profile, I can still see her sonogram.
 The slope of her nose and the angle of her chin are exactly the same as they were 7,300 or so days ago.